tpnga95/pbi_analyse_youtube_channels/README.md

 To further understand two youtube channels.
 I dig deeper into their videos's duration, title, and words on the titles.
 Better Ideas is consistent in generating videos with a length in the range of 8-10 minutes and has titles with 30-40 words.
 When comparing the most frequent words used in Ali and Better Ideas' channels, Ali covers a wide variety of topics, while Better Ideas has a narrower focus.
-It is reasonable that the word "How" appears most in both channels, as they tend to create videos about explaining or giving guidance related to enhancing productivity
+It is reasonable that the word "How" appears most in both channels, as they tend to create videos about explaining or giving guidance related to enhancing productivity.

+My report is available as a PDF attachment.
+Please refer to the attachment for more details.